-There are locations where geothermally heated water reservoirs are available at a high temperature of over 350 Fahrenheit.
+There are locations where we can find geothermally heated water reservoirs at a high temperature of over 350 Fahrenheit.
 In such locations, flash steam power plants develop.

-This hot water reservoir is called brine.
-This brine is transferred to a vessel where it cools.
+This hot water reservoir is known as brine.
+This brine is transfer to a vessel where it cools.
 As it cools, the fluid quickly turns into vapor (flash) and the waste brine is injected back into the earth.
 These vessel-generated vapors drive the turbine, and the rest procedure is the same as in dry steam power plants.

 Binary cycle power plant

 This type of power plant develops in locations where water reservoirs are available at a lower temperature of up to 100 Fahrenheit.
 This hot water passed to a heat exchanger.
 This heat exchanger is with the secondary fluid (Butane and Pentane Hydrocarbon) has a lower boiling point than the primary hot water.